linzhao7812/Sudoku/README.md

 ##### UI classes:
 - ViewController.m: A custom UIViewController class to render the application data.
 - Main.storyboard: UI layout of the app.
 All the buttons, labels are created and constrains are set to support different screen resolutions.

+### Next Step
+1. Improve the searching algorithm by implementing the two tips from: http://www.sudoku.com/ .
+2. Build a Sudoku generator.